A VERY SPECIAL AUSTRALIAN

 The Looking for Platypus section offers suggestions on how to spot platypus (and water rats) in the wild.
 It also contains information on how to monitor local platypus populations.
 Technical advice (for researchers with relevant permits) regarding how best to set fyke-netting survey nets, and how to handle and release a platypus after it’s captured, is provided in Platypus Fyke-Netting Guidelines (PDF).

-The APC also collects records of Australian water rats (rakali) thanks to the support of the Norman Wettenhall Foundation.
-Please go to Report a Sighting to also submit information concerning this species.
+The APC also collects records of Australian water rats (rakali).
+Please go to Report a Sighting to submit information concerning this species.

-Additional information on platypus and rakali research and conservation issues can be found in copies of Platypus News & Views (formerly titled Ripples) in the APC Newsletter section.
+Additional information on platypus and rakali research and conservation issues can be found in copies of Platypus News & Views in the APC Newsletter section.

 Updates are also given on the Australian Platypus Conservancy (Official) Facebook.